 So it’s no big surprise that by the time I married my husband at age 24, I had racked up more than $14,000 in credit card debt.
 My minimum payments only covered the interest I owed.
 Some of my purchases had been for legitimate things like food and gas.
 But plenty of non-essentials. like Tori Amos CDs, concert tickets, and cute outfits had been put on those cards, too.

 Revealing my secret debt to my husband was one of the most terrible moments of my adult life.
 I felt a terrible kinship with the protagonist of Gustave Flaubert’s novel Madame Bovary, in which the titular character digs herself deep into debt out of boredom and yearning for a bigger life.
 My shame was nearly debilitating.
-In American culture, women in debt are viewed as caricatures of profligate spending.
 My husband, raised by a father who kept a calculated ledger of every expenditure, was meticulous and never spent beyond his means.
 Worse, he was unfailingly generous with his money.
 By contrast, as the shoebox in which I hid my credit card statements reflected, shame and debt were synonymous in my world.